On unique continuation for solutions of the Schr{\"o}dinger equation on trees: Notation and preliminaries

 Throughout this paper, $q$ will be an integer, $q\geq 2$.
 We will denote by $\tree=\tree_q$ the homogeneous tree of degree $q+1$.
 This means that the tree is formed by a connected graph with no loops where every vertex is adjacent to $q+1$ other vertices, relation denoted by $y\sim x$.

 A {\em geodesic path} (resp. {\em geodesic ray}, {\em infinite geodesic}) in $\tree$ is a finite (resp. one-sided infinite, resp. doubly infinite) sequence $(x_n)$ such that two consecutive terms are adjacent, $x_n\sim x_{n-1}$ and that does not turn back $x_{n+1}\not=x_{n-1}$.
-We can then define the distance $\d(x,y)$ as the number of edges in the (unique) geodesic path which joins $x$ and $y$.
+We can then define the distance $\d(x,y)$ as the number of points in the geodesic path which goes from $x$ to $y$.
 In particular, in a geodesic, $\d(x_n,x_m)=|n-m|$.

 Moreover, we fix a vertex of the tree $\tree$ to be the root $o$ and write $|x|=\d(x,o)$.
 For an integer $\ell\geq 0$, we denote by $S_\ell=\{x\in\tree\,: |x|=\ell\}$.
 The boundary $\partial\tree$ of $\tree$ is defined as the set of infinite paths starting at the root $o$.
 Then, we define, for a point $x\in\tree$ and $w\in\partial\tree$, the confluence point of $x$ and $w$, denoted by $x\wedge w$ as the last point lying on $w$ in the geodesic path joining $o$ and $x$.
 Attached to this confluence point we define the {\em Busemann function} $h_w$ and the {\em Horocycles} $\hh_k^w$, $k\in\Z$ by